 A Foreign Trade Zone (FTZ) is an area within the United States that the government considers outside the country, or at least, outside of the U.S. Customs territory.
 Certain types of merchandise can be imported into an FTZ without going through formal customs entry procedures or paying import duties.

-Some of the benefits of operating within an FTZ are obvious.
-At the very least an FTZ can help a business defer paying duties.
-More often, the company pays lower costs, not only to U.S. customs, but to its bank, insurance company, and other vendors.
+Operating within an FTZ allows a business to potentially defer paying duties.
+The company will also face lower costs, not at U.S. customs, but at its bank, insurance company, and other vendors.

 Follow the links below to learn more about duty-deferment programs.

 Vermont is home to three foreign trade zones.

 • FTZ No. 55 Burlington

 60 Main Street, Suite 101, P.O.
 Box 786

 P: (802) 862-5726 F: (802) 860-1899 E-mail: email@example.com